Table of Contents:

-Mortgage protection policies are technically term life insurance policies, that are dedicated to paying off the mortgage, upon death.
-Many of these policies, also have built in protection that pay anywhere from 24% – 100% of the policy amount, if the insured has a diagnosed terminal, critical or chronic disorder.
+Mortgage protection policies technically are simply Term life insurance policies that are dedicated to paying off the mortgage upon death and avoiding foreclosure.
+Many of these policies, also have built-in protection that pays anywhere from 24% – 100% of the policy amount if the insured has a diagnosed terminal, critical or chronic disorder.
 In addition, these policies can pay the insured, while alive, if they lose their ADL’s (Activities of Daily Living), such as being able to independently get out of bed, take their own medications, independently use the toilet, etc.

-Most borrowers are required to pay for PMI, when they get a loan.
-PMI is private mortgage insurance.
-It is a very common missconception that PMI pays off the loan upon the borrower’s death or disability.
+Often borrowers may be required to pay for PMI when they get a loan.
+A PMI is private mortgage insurance.
+It is a very common misconception that PMI pays off the loan upon the borrower’s death or disability.
 This is incorrect.
-PMI is absolutely NOT the same thing as mortgage protection.
+PMI is absolutely NOT the same thing as your home loan protection.
 PMI only benefits the lender.
-Upon the borrower’s death, PMI is a policy that does pay something to the lender, but the loan dollar amount is NOT adjusted and everything is still owed to the lender, as if nothing has occured.
-In my business, I am constantly educating borrowers about how their PMI works.
+Upon the borrower’s death, PMI is a policy that does pay something to the lender, but the loan dollar amount is NOT adjusted and everything is still owed to the lender as if nothing has occurred.
+In our business, we have to constantly educate borrowers about how their PMI works.

 1) Not everyone qualifies for these policies.
 Qualification is entirely based on the insured’s health and age.
-Age can be 18 – 80.
-Health requirements vary, although typically, you need to have 3 or less active prescriptions, and no moderate or major health complications.
+Age can be anywhere from 18 – 80.
+Health requirements vary.
+Typically you need to have three or less active medical prescriptions and have no moderate or major health complications.

-3) At the end of the mortgage protection policy term, your investment is not returned to you and you need to get reinsured.
-Most clients, at this time, choose a whole life insurance structured policy, to take them the rest of their lives.
+3) At the end of the mortgage policy term, your investment is not returned to you and you will need to get reinsured.
+However, most clients, at this time, choose a whole life insurance structured policy, to carry their protection for the rest of their lives.

-2) For those that cannot afford Mortgage Protection, or do not qualify, based on age or health, speak with a life insurance agent about other options.
-You likely qualify anjd can afford a whole life structured policy, with a reduced payout (death benefit).
+2) For those that cannot afford it, or do not qualify, based on age or health, speak with a life insurance agent about other options.
+You will most likely qualify for a whole life structured policy, with a reduced payout (death benefit).

-3) Typically, you should get the longest term length you can afford, as this locks in your health, coverage and cost, for the duration of the policy.
+3) Typically, you should try to get the longest term length you can afford because this locks in your health, coverage, and cost for the duration of the policy.

-4) There is a term mortgage protection policy type that returns 100% of your investment back to you at the end of the policy term (10-30 years).
+4) There is a term type of protection for your mortgage that returns 100% of your investment back to you at the end of the policy term (10-30 years).
 This type of policy is called “Return of Premium” (ROP) mortgage protection.
-It typically costs 20% – 50% more than the traditional mortgage protection policy.
+So, it typically costs 20% – 50% more than the traditional mortgage protection policy.
 However, if you make payments until the end of the term, every penny is returned to you in one wonderful check.